polymerdao/developer-hub/docs/background/interop.md

 Increasing interoperability fragmentation is a mostly ignored fact since all of the focus of builders and investors has been on the _state layer_ of interoperability as depicted above.

-::: caution Interoperability can fragment the landscape too
+:::caution Interoperability can fragment the landscape too

 Focusing on the speed to go to market, most new interoperability protocols exacerbate the issues by introducing **incompatible transport layers further fragmenting web3**.